The Courtney Novels: The First Sequence

 The Sound of Thunder is set several years after the first book.
 Sean and his son Dirk finally leave the veldt with a large store of elephant tusks, but discover that war is brewing between British settlers and Boers.
 He meets and falls in love with a woman called Ruth, and they conceive a daughter during a thunderstorm.
 Ruth runs away to return to her husband who is in the British army.
 Later, Sean also joins up.
 He befriends Saul, Ruth's husband, and officers a small force of British soldiers.
 He and his men win victories.
 The commander of the Boers Sean is fighting is none other than Sean's old brother-in-law, Jan Paulus Leroux.
 They fight but decide to leave each other alone.
 Saul is killed in battle.
 Sean, although feeling unnecessarily guilty, finds Ruth and marries her.
 Sean's daughter, named Storm, grows to be a pretty and much-lauded artist.
 Sean's son, Dirk, has become evil (due to jealousy for his father's attention, some psychological imbalance or Sean's inattentive parenting).
 The book ends with Sean's brother Garrick forgiving him and Dirk running away, promising to ruin the Courtneys.

 A Sparrow Falls is the concluding part of Sean Courtney's life story.
 It begins during the First World War, when a young soldier named Mark Anders is sent out to kill a German sniper.
 Sean, an army officer, respects him.
 After the war, Mark returns home to South Africa to find his land taken and his grandfather murdered.
 He finds employment working for Sean.
 He investigates and discovers that Dirk Courtney, who has become rich and powerful through foul means, has plans to build a dam that will trap a reservoir that would cover the old Anders farm and land needed for a nature preserve.
 Sean impedes Dirk's plan, and Dirk swears to kill Sean.
 Mark falls in love with Sean and Ruth's daughter, Storm.
 The book describes vividly how South Africa experienced the Rand Rebellion, between Communist-inspired Great War veterans and the Establishment (embodied in the South African militia forces and mine-owners).
 In the book's climax, Dirk brutally kills Sean and Ruth but is then killed by Mark.
-Mark regains his land and becomes a national park warden and lives with Storm in relative peace and happiness, raising her child by Derek Hunt.
+Mark regains his land and becomes a national park warden and lives with Storm in relative peace and happiness, raising their child.